Jared Harris: 2018–present

-He portrayed Captain Francis Crozier in the 2018 series The Terror, based on the Dan Simmons novel of the same name that provided a fictional account of the fate of Franklin's lost expedition.
+He played Captain Francis Crozier in the 2018 series The Terror, based on the Dan Simmons novel of the same name that provided a fictional account of the fate of Franklin's lost expedition.
 In November 2018, Harris was one of the first recipients of the Royal Canadian Geographical Society's Louie Kamookak Medal, awarded "for making Canada's geography better known to Canadians and to the world", for his portrayal of Captain Crozier.
 Harris said that he was "gratified" that the series inspired curiosity about the real expedition, remarking, "It’s sort of fitting that history will recall that it was the RCGS that first recognized The Terror, and that we as the recipients walked in the footsteps of Louie Kamookak."

-In 2019, Harris portrayed Valery Legasov in the acclaimed miniseries Chernobyl, which revolves around the Chernobyl disaster of 1986 and the cleanup efforts that followed.
+In 2019, Harris played Valery Legasov in the acclaimed miniseries Chernobyl, which revolves around the Chernobyl disaster of 1986 and the cleanup efforts that followed.
 For that role he won the British Academy Television Award for Best Actor and was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie and Golden Globe Award for Best Actor – Miniseries or Television Film.
 The series was produced by HBO in the United States and Sky UK in the United Kingdom.

 In March 2019 Harris joined Jared Leto in Sony's Spider-Man spinoff Morbius.
 He plays the developer of psychohistory Hari Seldon in the Foundation television series produced for Apple TV+ which premiered in September 2021.

-In 2024 he played the father of a returning missing child in the British psychological thriller film Reawakening, alongside Erin Doherty and Juliet Stevenson.
+In 2024 he played the father of a returning missing child in the British psychological thriller film Reawakening, alongside Erin Doherty and Juliet Stevenson..
+In 2025 he played the Secretary of Defense in Kathryn Bigelow's A House of Dynamite.

 Personal life

 Harris married Jacqueline Goldenberg in 1989 and they divorced three years later.

 Harris married the actress Emilia Fox, the daughter of the actors Edward Fox and Joanna David, on 16 July 2005.
 Divorce filings were made in January 2009; the divorce was finalised in June 2010.

-In April 2009 Harris met Allegra Riggio, a lighting designer and television host, at a comedy club where a mutual friend was performing.
+In April 2009 Harris met Allegra Riggios, a lighting designer and television host, at a comedy club where a mutual friend was performing.
 They married on 9 November 2013.

 Harris resides in Los Angeles in the United States.